 And Jetpack is a special plugin because it’s more like a container of plugins than just a plugin itself.
 You install it like a plugin, but that’s where the similarities end.
 The moment you activate it, you’ll notice that you now have access to tons of other features you can add to your site.

 It is an all in one plugin that can perform several tasks simultaneously.
-If we prepare a list of must-have WordPress plugins for your website, Jetpack will be on the top of the list.
+If we prepare a list of must-have WordPress plugins for your website, Jetpack will be at the top of the list.

 Did you know that every plugin available in the WP Hive had to go through a performance measurement process?
 Yeah!
 You heard me right.

 Apart from this issue, everything is fine to go.
-The most amazing part of this plugin is it faster than 99% WordPress plugins.
+The most amazing part of this plugin is it is faster than 99% of WordPress plugins.
 The average page loading time is increased by 0.01s while you are using Jetpack.